 The postal machines are fine with almost any color – but they don’t like red writing.
 I don’t get requests for red too often, but I try to steer clear of anything in the red family, even maroon or burgundy.
 Make sure your colors contrast enough that the machines will be able to tell what they say.
 I often use like colors (dark gray on pale gray envelopes, for instance), but there has to be enough of a difference that you can distinguish letters from far away.
 For best results, use darker colored inks (charcoal, navy, black) on light colored envelopes.

-There are so many things that affect postage, and this is the number one way to get your envelopes returned to you.
+There are so many things that affect postage when mailing wedding invitations, and this is the number one way to get your envelopes returned to you.
 Forever stamps will always cover up to 1 oz, but with wedding invitations, you may go over this fairly easily.
 Every Office’s scale will be a little different, so I advise all my clients to weigh their invitations at the exact PO they’ll be sending from before purchasing or applying stamps (your designer can probably send you a sample up front for a low cost – trust me, it’s worth it!).

 One more note on postage: USPS.com has a 10 business day processing time for stamp orders.
 Yes, this seems insane, but that’s just what it is.
 Give yourself enough buffer time if you’re ordering specific stamps!